brunofalmeida/MyTime-iOS/Design/README.md

 - Compare goals to actual use of time
 - Actively provide suggestions and advice for time management

-## General Development Stages
+## Version History

-1. Start and stop a timer
+0.1: Start and stop a timer

-2. Store a list of tasks and the time spend on each
+0.2: Store a list of tasks and the time spent on each

+## Future Development Stages

-3. Add a description and notes for each task
+- Add a description and notes for each task

-4. Group tasks into categories (e.g. courses, priorities)
+- Group tasks into categories (e.g. courses, priorities)

-5. View grouped time statistics (e.g. time spent on calculus this week)
+- View grouped time statistics (e.g. time spent on calculus this week)

-6. Set goals for time to spend on categories/tasks
+- Set goals for time to spend on categories/tasks

-7. Interactively compare goals to results
+- Interactively compare goals to results

-8. Allow tasks timer to run in the background, provide notification reminders (e.g. take a break, 30 minutes elapsed)
+- Allow tasks timer to run in the background, provide notification reminders (e.g. take a break, 30 minutes elapsed)

-9. Provide general notifications for time management tips
+- Provide general notifications for time management tips